-A full complement of multibeam data from a 30-day EX cruise on which the Kongsberg EM302 multibeam system runs continuously will produce 200-300 Gigabytes of raw multibeam (37.5% of total volume) and water column data (62.5% of total volume).
+A full complement of multibeam data from a 30-day EX cruise on which the Kongsberg EM302 multibeam system runs continuously will produce 200-400 Gigabytes of raw multibeam (37.5% of total volume) and water column data (62.5% of total volume).
 At UNH, the mapping team will post-process the multibeam data through the following steps:

-- f.
-The raw (level-0) data will be saved to the CCOM file servers, where they will be quality checked and post-processed. - g.
-The edited level-0 data is saved as level-1 full resolution data files in a non-proprietary format .gsf files (cleaned not gridded). - h.
-The post-processing steps used to produce the level-1 data will be documented. - i.
-Level-2 products will be generated from the level-1 data files. - j.
-The post-processing steps used to produce the level-2 data products will be documented. - k.
-The level-1 data, level-2 products, post-processing steps, and working data processing spreadsheets will be copied to the hard drive in a new folder.
+- The raw (level-0) data will be saved to the CCOM file servers, where they will be quality checked and post-processed. - The edited level-0 data is saved as level-1 full resolution data files in a non-proprietary format .gsf files (cleaned not gridded). - The post-processing steps used to produce the level-1 data will be documented. - Level-2 products will be generated from the level-1 data files. - The post-processing steps used to produce the level-2 data products will be documented. - The level-1 data, level-2 products, post-processing steps, and working data processing spreadsheets will be copied to the hard drive in a new folder.
 A processing spreadsheet will contain the temporal and spatial limits of each file and any supplemental information documenting problems or issues that affected the quality of the data in that file.

 At NCEI, all multibeam related files will be post-processed through metadata generation procedures.
-Metadata will be generated for each individual survey track file (level-0 and -1), for accompanying CTD/XBT profile data sets, for composite xyz files, KMZs, GeoTIFFs, png images, and Fledermaus output (level-2), and a set of data products and reports (level-3).
+Metadata will be generated for each individual survey track file (level-0 and -1), for accompanying CTD/XBT profile data sets, for composite xyz files, KMZs, GeoTIFFs, png images, and Fledermaus output (level-2).
 Finalized data/metadata will be compressed and bundled using the Bagit software and delivered to the geophysical archive via hard drive or ftp protocol.